10.6. dataObject#

 - array

-The newly created dataObject of shape
+dataObject The newly created dataObject of shape

 - array

-- normalize(minValue=0.0, maxValue=1.0, typestring='') dataObject #
+- normalize(minValue=0.0, maxValue=1.0, typestring='') dataObject#

 Returns a normalized version of this dataObject.